Micky373/end_to_end_football_players_image_classification/README.md

 > In the test_images section I have provided 5 sample images you can check the classification using those too

-> All the EDA, model training and predicting is clearly shown in the note books found in the `notebooks` folder.
+> All the EDA, model training and predicting is clearly shown is found in the `notebooks` folder.

 > Currently I have worked on simpler less number of images, my future plan is to come up with a robust model trained with vast data.